Nugetzrul3/Nugetzrul3/README.md

 Projects | Description | Status
 -------- | ----------- | ------
+Cosmic Companion|A cross-platform app (React for web + React Native for mobile) that fetches and curates daily space content from NASA’s APIs.
+Split into three repos: [website (React)](https://github.com/Nugetzrul3/cosmic-companion-web), [backend (Express + Apollo)](https://github.com/Nugetzrul3/cosmic-companion-backend), [mobile (React Native)](https://github.com/Nugetzrul3/cosmic-companion-mobile)|In Development
 [Rust CLI Task Manager](https://github.com/Nugetzrul3/TaskManager-Rust-CLI)|A simple CLI task manager created to learn Rust, using the Rust STD and external libraries|Completed
-[RustySync](https://github.com/Nugetzrul3/RustySync)|A lightweight file synchroniser that uploads changes to a remote server|In Development
+[RustySync](https://github.com/Nugetzrul3/RustySync)|A lightweight file synchroniser that uploads changes to a remote server|Completed
 [SwapIndex](https://github.com/AokChain/SwapIndex)|Collaborated development with [@volbil](https://github.com/volbil) to build an API that indexes token swaps for the AOK cryptocurrency|Completed
 [Finance Tracker](https://github.com/Nugetzrul3/FinanceTracker-Project)|An API server that allows you to manage your finances with ease, built using FastAPI and SQLModel|In Development
 [CPU GUI Miner](https://github.com/Nugetzrul3/CPU-GUI-Miner)|A GUI wrapper for cpuminer-rkz.
 Used to mine Yespower type coins|Completed